dansmyers/PredictiveModeling/Sprint-3-Decision_Trees/Deliverables/README.md

 Gyro       Yes        Yes          No
 ```

 The dataset above shows a collection of foods that might or might not be sandwiches.
-You're doing to use the dataset to experiment with some entropy calculations.
+Let's use it to practice some entropy calculations.

 First, calculate the entropy of the entire set, using `Is Sandwich?` as the class variable.
 You should get a result of 1.0.